UCCF logo Your browser does not support HTML5 video.

 A summer of 'phygital' mission

-As social-distancing restrictions have eased this summer term, CUs have seized the opportunity to meet in-person.
-Dodging rainy and cold spells, they’ve met safely for book clubs in parks, Impact Groups in houses, run beach trips, first-contact evangelism and events in Covid-secure venues.
+As social-distancing restrictions have eased this summer term, CUs have been delighted to start meeting in-person again.
+They have gathered for book clubs, Impact Groups, beach trips, first-contact evangelism and many other events in Covid-secure venues.

 1st physical, distanced CU meeting of the year @HuddCU.
 Thanks @ged_aizhu for speaking so powerfully.
 Couldn’t contain the tears as we sang outside & heard of a CU member’s friend coming to faith last night!
 Covid is hard.
 People are precious.
 God is faithful. @UCCF #cunews pic.twitter.com/twwOQYXtL8